top of page

 Courtesy Photo-Lori Adams Simon, MPA, CDM, CTA Candidate for City of Lansing Charter Commission.

-My name is Lori Adams Simon, candidate for City of Lansing Charter Commission.
+My name is Lori Adams Simon, candidate for the City of Lansing Charter Commission.
 My purpose has always been to serve others and my community.
 Because of this, I decided to run for the Lansing City Charter Commission to make a significant contribution to the City of Lansing.

 By serving on the Commission, I would be a part of a team that will play a vital role in assessing and revising the city’s governance structure and together through community engagement could implement changes that will shape the future of Lansing for years to come.